iVuDang/iVuDang/README.md

 - 🌱 I’m currently working on a Comp Sci Degree, CS50's Intro to Comp Sci, and creating YouTube videos.
 - :heart: I'm curious about the art of visual storytelling through film and sound.
 - :earth_asia: I enjoy traveling the world, exploring, and creating adventures.
 - :airplane: I've been to 12+ countries.
-I'm headed to: Phillipines, Spain, Greece, Portugal, Czech Republic
+I'm heading to: Phillipines, Spain, Greece, Portugal, Czech Republic.

 - - - -